A2039/PythonTranslator/README.md

-Here is a suggested `README.md` file for your GitHub repository:

----

 # Language Translator with Text-to-Speech

 A **Python-based GUI application** for language translation and text-to-speech functionality, developed using `Tkinter`.
 This app allows users to input text, translate it into a chosen language, and hear the translated text using a text-to-speech feature.